-Autumn Meetings are annual public discussions, master classes, lectures and workshops on European topics organised by the NRO in St. Petersburg every year at the end of September since 2017.
+Autumn Meetings are annual public discussions, master classes, lectures and workshops on European topics organised by Bridge It in St. Petersburg every year at the end of September since 2017.
 Permanent partners of the Autumn Meetings in St. Petersburg are the Heinrich Böll Foundation in Moscow, Centre for German and European studies (St Petersburg University – Bielefeld University), educational platform Trava, Dutch Institute, Polish Institute, Goethe Institute, French Institute, Italian Institute of Culture and other European cultural institutions in St. Petersburg.

 The format consists of 4 one-hour podium discussions with 2-3 speakers from different countries and one moderator.
 During coffee breaks, the space is reformatted into an open space for more intensive informal communication with each speaker individually.
 Catering during the open space and after discussions is traditionally provided by the “Food Saves the World” community.
 In addition to podium discussions on the same day, before and after that day public lectures, master classes and workshops with European guests are organised at various locations in the city.